rlucas7/code-searcher/README.md

 After sensemaking the human may want to iteratively modify their natural language query using the 3 part workflow above.

+Note: the model weights need at least 16GB RAM and a reasonable amount of disk space.

 # Relevance Annotation

 ## Human workflow
-The intent of this workflow is to enable a user to generate a benchmark AKA golden dataset from their code-query corpus.
+The intent of this workflow is to enable a user to generate a benchmark (AKA golden dataset) from their code-query corpus.

 Purpose:
 The annotation workflow, and subsequently generated benchmark data are